jimniels/blog/posts/2016-10-01-reading-notes-october.md

 Love that last bit: the only way to get good is to be bad.

-## [Why we use progressive enhancement to build GOV.UK](https://gdstechnology.blog.gov.uk/2016/09/19/why-we-use-progressive-enhancement-to-build-gov-uk/) by Robin Whittleton via GOV.UK
+## Article: [Why we use progressive enhancement to build GOV.UK](https://gdstechnology.blog.gov.uk/2016/09/19/why-we-use-progressive-enhancement-to-build-gov-uk/) by Robin Whittleton via GOV.UK

 This article is more interesting views on progressive enhancement, though there’s not a lot of novelty here.
 Progressive enhancement, though arguably not for everyone, seems ideal for a government website.